Written byConnie Yang

-Reset your Mac password in macOS Recovery mode
+Reset your Mac admin password in Recovery Mode

 If there's no hint after three attempts of a password and waiting for a while, it means that you have neither linked your Apple ID to your Mac account nor turned on FileVault.
-In this case, you can use Terminal in macOS Recovery mode to reset your password.
+In this case, boot your Mac in Recovery mode and use Terminal to reset your password.